 With today’s uncertain economy, it’s never been more important to make sure your retirement funds are tax sheltered and working to YOUR best advantage.
-For over 109 years, Stock Yards Bank has listened to our customers and worked to help make their retirement goals a reality.
-We specialize in Traditional, Roth, and Beneficiary IRAs for individuals.
+For over 113 years, Stock Yards Bank has listened to our customers and worked to help make their retirement goals a reality.
+We specialize in Traditional, Roth, SEP, and Beneficiary IRAs.
 Our expertise in the IRA field gives our customers added insight on the sometimes complex rules associated with IRAs.
-Our goal is to help our customers get the very most of their retirement assets and we are proud to offer a highest level of service.
+Our goal is to help our customers get the very most of their retirement assets and we are proud to offer the highest level of service.

 If you are retiring or changing jobs, don’t leave your 401(k) or pension behind.
 We make it easy to transfer your existing retirement plan into a Rollover IRA to keep those funds tax sheltered and growing towards retirement.
 Then, when you are ready to turn that lifetime accumulation of funds into a source of income, we will work with you to properly structure your investments to provide regular distributions.

 IRA contribution limits are higher than ever before and a Traditional IRA is the perfect way to save on a tax favored basis.
 Workers age 50 and older can make ‘catch-up’ contributions to help accelerate investment growth.
 Remember, your contribution may be tax-deductible depending on your income and retirement plan participation status.
 And, best of all, any interest generated by the account remains tax-deferred until withdrawn.